OceanOutcomes/ocean-outcomes/who-we-are/join-our-team/donate/index.md

 ---
 layout: page
-title: Support Healthy Oceans and Sustainable Seafood
+title: Help Protect Our Oceans and Those Working to Produce Our Seafood
 subtitle: Subtitle text here (if desired)
 weight:
 ---
 *Compelling photo or photo collage here*

-##Heading

-Information on making a donation, the impact it has, etc.
+##Better outcomes for people, planet, and fisheries

+We believe better fisheries can uplift people, sustain livelihoods, and preserve the integrity of marine ecosystems.
+That’s why we work from the water up—to create meaningful change where it matters most.

+Your gift directly supports our work transforming the world’s most complex fisheries into models of sustainability, equity, and resilience.
+Help us build seafood supply chains that serve both people and the planet, because fisheries — and the future of seafood — depend on your support.

 -----
-##Heading
+##Donate by credit card or PayPal

+Use any major credit card or PayPal to make a one-time or recurring donation using the linked form below.

 Embedded image with a link to PayPal form https://www.paypal.com/donate/?hosted_button_id=RLSAM768TQYCG

 -----
-##Heading

-Have a question about a donation?
+##Have a question about a donation?

 Just email us at **donate@oceanoutcomes.org**.

 *Ocean Outcomes is a registered 501(c)(3) nonprofit organization and our Tax ID is 46-4901375.*